-Fly Legs Up is a flexible travel companion for all ages (they do an adult inflatable foot rest version and a kids’ travel hammock version).
+Fly Legs Up travel foot rest is a flexible travel companion for all ages (they do an adult inflatable foot rest version and a kids’ travel hammock version).
 It allows the user to lift their legs into many different positions, and it fits into a compact travel bag.
 This is an alternative to a blow up travel pillow while still being compact and lightweight option.

-The Fly LegsUp has been comprehensively tested by a CASA authorised Aviation Engineer and they class it as a “carry on comfort aid” just like a neck pillow.
-It also complies with FAA/GCAA/EASA/CASA safety regulations.
+Information about which airlines accept Fly LegsUp can be found here.
 The hammock attaches to the tray table when you reach cruising altitude or you can attach it before take off and stow it in the magazine rack until you are ready to inflate it as it is easier to attach before the person in front reclines their seat.
 It is recommended that kids over nine years of age use an adult version.
 The kids’ version comes with an additional pillow that creates a flat travel bed making it easy for them to spread out and sleep.
 The Fly Legs Up is a really popular product online with a number of Fly Legs Up alternatives on the market trying to capitalise on the popularity of the item.

 Fly Legs Up travel hammock review

 Clare from Epic Road Rides tells us about her experience with the Fly Legs Up travel hammock…